-Personal phone calls should be kept to a minimum.
+Personal phone calls during work hours should be placed or received only when necessary and should be of short duration.
 Personal long distance calls should be logged and paid for by the person making such a call at the time phone bills are sent to departments.